Name of Brazil: Early European names

-The land of what became Brazil was first called by the Portuguese captain Pedro Álvares Cabral Ilha de Vera Cruz ("Island of the True Cross"), upon the Portuguese discovery of the land in 1500, probably in honor of the Feast of the Cross (3 May on the liturgical calendar).
-This name is found in two letters, one written by Pêro Vaz de Caminha, another by Mestre João Faras, both written during Cabral's landing and dispatched to Lisbon by courier (either André Gonçalves or Gaspar de Lemos, chronicles conflict).
+The land of what became Brazil was first called Ilha de Vera Cruz ("Island of the True Cross") by the Portuguese captain Pedro Álvares Cabral upon the Portuguese discovery of the land in 1500, probably in honor of the Feast of the Cross (3 May on the liturgical calendar).
+This name is found in two letters, one written by Pero Vaz de Caminha, another by Mestre João Faras, both written during Cabral's landing and dispatched to Lisbon by courier (either André Gonçalves or Gaspar de Lemos, chronicles conflict).

 Upon the courier's arrival in Lisbon, it was quickly renamed Terra de Santa Cruz ("Land of the Holy Cross"), which became its official name in Portuguese records (hugging the coast on his return trip, the courier must have realized that Brazil was clearly not an island).
 Italian merchants in Lisbon, who interviewed the returning crews in 1501, recorded its name as the Terra dos Papagaios ("Land of Parrots").

 The Florentine navigator Amerigo Vespucci joined the follow-up Portuguese expedition in 1501 to map the coast of Brazil.
 Shortly upon his return to Lisbon, Vespucci authored a famous letter to his former employer Lorenzo di Pierfrancesco de' Medici characterizing the Brazilian landmass as a continent and calling it a "New World".
 Vespucci's letter, first printed c.
 1503 under the title Mundus Novus, became a publishing sensation in Europe.

 In 1507, Vespucci's letters were reprinted in the volume Cosmographiae Introductio put out by a German academy, which contains the famous map by Martin Waldseemüller with the Brazilian landmass designated by the name America.
 The accompanying text, written by his assistant Matthias Ringmann, notes: "I do not see what right any one would have to object to calling this part, after Americus who discovered it and who is a man of intelligence".

 In a similar spirit, a map by the Genoese cartographer Visconte Maggiolo, dated 1504, Brazil appears designated as Tera de Gonsalvo Coigo vocatur Santa Croxe ("Land of Gonçalo Coelho called Santa Cruz"), a reference to Gonçalo Coelho, presumed to be the captain of the aforementioned 1501 mapping expedition (and certainly of its 1503-04 follow-up).